 For single people, the HSA contribution limit will increase from $3,650 in 2022 to $3,850 in 2023.
 Family coverage will increase from $7,300 to $7,750.

 Healthcare FSA contribution limits will increase from $2,850 in 2022 to $3,050 in 2023.
 Note that there are other types of FSAs (such as dependent care FSAs) with different limits.

 Other Interesting Increases

-While it feels like all of these are increases, they are really just keeping up with inflation.
+While it feels like all of these are increases, they are really just keeping up with inflation (even though 2023's increases are about twice as much as the increases from the previous year).
 They're just cost of living increases.
-On a real (after-inflation) basis, they're the same as this year.
+On a real (after-inflation) basis, they're basically the same as this year.